-In this work, we propose an alternative approach in which the calculation of spectrum is recast as a scattering problem that can be readily solved by means the time-dependent DMRG method in a framework that does not require a full set of eigenstates of the Hamiltonian of the system.
-This powerful formulation overcomes all the hurdles imposed by previous methods that rely on explicitly obtaining dynamical spectral functions by means of generalized Fermi golden rules (Kramer's-Heisenberg).
-The paper is organized as follows: Sec. \ref{sec:light-matter} recaps the principles of light-matter interactions taking place in X-ray experiments, presenting the analytical form of the scattering amplitudes probed in XAS (subsec. \ref{subsec:lm-XAS}) and direct RIXS (subsec. \ref{subsec:lm-RIXS}).
-With this foundation, we then introduce our approach and show how to recast the calculation of the spectrum as a time-dependent scattering problem with applications to XAS in subsec. \ref{subsec:tunnel-XAS} and RIXS, subsec. \ref{subsec:tunnel-RIXS}.
-In Sec. \ref{subsec:tunnel} we describe the implementation of our proposal in the tDMRG framework, presenting results for a one-dimensional Mott insulator described by a Hubbard chain, a model which has been widely used to simulate XAS and RIXS in cuprates.
-Finally, we discuss our findings and implications in Sec.\ref{sec:conclusions}.
+The paper is organized as follows: in Sec.~\ref{sec:light-matter} we review the principles of light-matter interactions taking place in X-ray experiments.
+With this foundation, we then introduce our approach and show how to recast the calculation of the spectrum as a time-dependent scattering problem.
+We describe a practical implementation for RIXS in Sec.~\ref{sec:RIXS}.
+We present results using the time-dependent density matrix renormalization group method (tDMRG) \cite{White2004a,Daley2004,vietri,Paeckel2019} in Sec.~\ref{sec:results} for a one-dimensional Mott insulator described by a Hubbard chain, a model which has been widely used to simulate RIXS in cuprates.
+Finally, we discuss our findings and implications in Sec.~\ref{sec:conclusions}.